-7. In batches, add the meringue into the mascarpone mixture with a spatula.
+6. In batches, fold the meringue into the mascarpone cream mixture with a spatula.
 Mix both mixtures with slow folding movements, a bottom-to-top and top-to-bottom motion, until combined.
 Then, pour in a tablespoon of rum and keep making folding movements from bottom to top until integrated.

 Lady Fingers Base

 7. Now dip the lady fingers in the cold coffee for about 4/5 seconds each.
 If your Savoiardi biscuits are not sweetened, I recommend you adding a spoonful of sugar beforehand in the coffee.
 Once the biscuits are soaked in coffee, place them in a 8×12 pan or Pyrex dish.
 It´s ok if you cut some biscuits to fill the gaps of the base.

 8. Once you have created the base, it´s time to pour the mascarpone mixture over the ladyfingers base and spread it evenly with the spatula.